mpalash/aliakbarmehta/pages/cv.md

 :   *Journal article:* **[The Photons of Politics: Footnotes for a New History](https://aliakbarmehta.com/content/the-photons-of-politics-footnotes-for-a-new-history)**.
 In S. Boynick (Ed.), *RAB-RAB Journal for Political and Formal Inquiries in Art*, #4.1 (pp. 67-79), RAB-RAB Press.

 2015
-:   *Exhibition Essay:* **[No one at the ceremony remembers to mention the artist](https://aliakbarmehta.com/content/no-one-at-the-ceremony-remembers-to-mention-the-artist)**. for Vidha Saumya’s exhibition, *No one at the ceremony remembers to mention the artist*.
+:   *Exhibition essay:* **[No one at the ceremony remembers to mention the artist](https://aliakbarmehta.com/content/no-one-at-the-ceremony-remembers-to-mention-the-artist)**. for Vidha Saumya’s exhibition, *No one at the ceremony remembers to mention the artist*.
 Third Space.

 2014
 :   *Artist books:* **Site: Stage: Structure**.
 StudioVAAK.